kabircse/sage/docs.md

             //reset it after displaying
             session('notification_type',[]);
         ?>
-  For using this message you have to pass , your message as form controller:
+  Another way,

-                    notification(['type'=>'success', 'message'=>'Created Successfully']);
+  we can just load the notificatin.php with toastr js message presenter to footer.

 ### Template:
-There is not templating engine, we are using just php tag.
+There is no templating engine, we are using just php tag.
 We used a master page for loading all pages named at master.php to

      /resources/views/master.php.
-We are loading othe page to master.php from footer,header and sidebar page on
+We are loading other page to master.php from a footer,header and sidebar page on

     /resources/views/template.
 Your can separate this structure according to your needs.